 You must be a graduate and be able to meet all of the Initial Teacher Education (ITE) entry requirements:

-- grade C/4 or higher in math, English language and a science (for primary)
+- grade C/4 or higher in GCSE Maths and English Language

 - appropriate degree subject and grade (for secondary)